76% of consumers think business should understand their expectations and needs.

 In the simplest of terms, live chat is an application that’s hosted on your website.
 It allows your customers to connect with live representatives on demand.

 Of course, it’s seen as the most effective synchronous communication channel.
 This is due to its ability to provide instant answers to your customers.

 Further, it’s the perfect method of customer engagement with your call-phobic customers.

 In addition, if you’re looking for both high performance yet affordable communication options, then you should check out live chat.
 It can help you save up to 50% or more on your support costs in comparison to other methods.

-It delivers high-quality customer self-serve experience by harnessing the power of customer data and identifying trends.
+It delivers a high-quality customer self-serve experience by harnessing the power of customer data and identifying trends.
 Thus, if you’re looking for ways to boost your customer experience strategy, chatbots would be a great addition.

 Asynchronous Customer Communication Channels

 As we stated previously, common asynchronous customer communication channels encompass emails and text messages.